The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : [Moses then put a brick on empty weight scale, on opposite side of Rameses' weight scale, of accusations, and then said

-] A city is made of brick, Pharoah.
-The strong make many.
-The weak make few.
+] A city is built of brick, Pharoah.
+The strong make many, the starving make few.
 The dead make none.
 So much for accusations.

 : Great one, I bring you Ethiopia.